 This payment model focuses on the health of the total population served by the clinic care team.
 Protocols help care team members triage patient care to the appropriate team member and schedule the most efficient appointment available.

-The Alliance’s Annual Seminar: Finding the Value in High-Value Primary Care
+The Alliance’s Annual Seminar: Finding the Value in Advanced Primary Care

 That is why The Alliance selected this topic for the May 21, 2019 Annual Seminar.
 Will you be attending?